e-choness/game-ranking-app/README.md

 ## Useful Commands

 Update `npm` to version 16.x and above, it's necessary for running the react template.

-To fetch react template, we can use `npm create vite@latest` command.
+- `npm create vite@latest` To fetch react template, we can use command.
 And choose `TypeScript` variant.
+- `npm run dev` to test out native web app.

 ## Expanding the ESLint configuration